 I enjoyed the meadows of this trail the most, while my hubby enjoyed the excellent lake fishing.
 With the creek cutting through fields of green, these were beautiful, peaceful spots.
 The lake itself is beautiful too.
 On a calm day, the reflections are stunning (and how it got its name).
 This is a place where you can easily reflect on nature’s quiet beauty.

-FOLLOW Jenn and Darin on Facebook at https://www.facebook.com/bylandandseatravelblog
+FOLLOW By Land and Sea on Facebook

-I hope that you enjoyed reading about all of these magnificant day hikes around the world!
+I hope that you enjoyed reading about all of these magnificant day hikes from around the world!
 Where is your favourite day hike?
 I would love to hear about it as I am always looking for the best trails to hike whenever I travel!

 HAPPY HIKING 🙂

-BEST DAY HIKE AROUND THE WORLD!
+SAVE FOR YOUR BEST DAY HIKE AROUND THE WORLD!